mohamedlaminebabou/BABOUMATH/README.md

 # MatrixBabou

-This library is for matrices analysis , escpicaly in data mining .
+This library is for matrices analysis and data mining.
+Its created to facilite some of notable tools in linear algebra like the classical products (Kronecker, Khatri-rao,hadamard..) ,and we accelreate all this functions by Numba.

 ## Installation
 ``` python3 -m pip install --user  MatrixBabou==0.0.2```